vygr/ChrysaLisp/STATUS.md

 Viewer application now shares most of the Editor engine source.
 Can copy from Viewer to clipboard now.

+`lib/text/english.txt` database file, 84,000 words, available to have in your working file set if you wish to extend the word matching to include these words.
+Folks can add other databases for other languages if they wish to follow this idea.

 ------

 Find and replace added to the Editor app.
 Multiple buffers, save all buffers,